sanskrit/learnsanskrit.org/content/guide/verbs-1/the-command-mood.md

 }

-But in the first and third persons, it has slightly different meanings:
+But in other persons, the command mood has many more subtle meanings.
+In the third person, it can have the sense of a suggestion, a demand, or a request:

 {ex

-rAmo vanaM [gacchatu]
+rAmo vanaM [gacchatu].
+Rama [could go] to the forest. (suggestion)
-[May] Rama [go] to the forest.
+[Send] Rama to the forest. (demand or request)

+}

+The command mood is rarely used in the first person.
+When it is used, it usually has the sense of fulfilling another's need:

+{ex

-kim [karavANi] te?
+kiM [karavANi] te?
 What [may I do] for you?

 }